eman95/CSharp-Algorithm-1/README.md

 # C# Algorithm 1

 This is a task to challenge myself and create algorithms for specific tasks.
-The program is done using Visual Studio 2022 and uses the Visual Basic programming language.
+The program is done using Visual Studio 2022 and uses C# programming language.

 Here are the task list.